Pints, Pounds, & Pâté

 How to Enjoy a Long Haul Flight- Alcohol on Long Haul Flights

-East-Bound Flight: Ok, so you need to try to sleep.
-Getting really loaded is not going to help you sleep AND you're not going to feel good after too many drinks, adding not enough sleep on top of it.
+East-Bound Flight: Ok, so, as we've discussed, you need to try to sleep.
+Getting really loaded is not going to help you sleep AND you're not going to feel good after too many drinks, especially when you can't sleep them off.
+You do not want to spoil your first day in Europe with a hangover.

 My advice: drink the same amount that you might drink on a "normal night."
-If you regularly drink a couple drinks on a week night, I'd say you can easily do the same, get some semblance of sleep, and even if you can't sleep, normally feel fine.
-If you do not normally drink, this is frankly not the time to start - wait until you've truly started your vacation and hit the pubs!
+If you regularly drink one glass of wine on a week night, I'd say you can easily do the same, get some semblance of sleep, and even if you can't sleep super well, normally feel fine.
+If you do not normally drink, this is frankly not the time to start - wait until you've truly started your vacation and hit the pubs.

 How to Enjoy a Long Flight